namrata4447/Aatmani-Project-Doc/README.md

 ##### Prometheus Architecture Components
 Prometheus is an open source tool for monitoring and alerting applications.
 - Prometheus Server - The Prometheus server handles the scraping and storing of metrics collected from multiple nodes.
-- [Node Exporter][df1] - Helps us in measuring various server resources such as RAM, disk space, and CPU utilization of all target machines.
+- Node Exporter - Helps us in measuring various server resources such as RAM, disk space, and CPU utilization of all target machines.
-- [Alert Manager][df1] - It handles alerts sent based upon the metrics data collected in Prometheus and send event notifications to your configured notification channels  like Slack  when your Kubernetes cluster meets pre-configured events and metrics rules in the Prometheus server.
+- Alert Manager - It handles alerts sent based upon the metrics data collected in Prometheus and send event notifications to your configured notification channels  like Slack  when your Kubernetes cluster meets pre-configured events and metrics rules in the Prometheus server.
-- [Web UI ][df1] - Provides end user with an interface to visualize data collected by prometheus.For this we will be using  Grafana to visualize the data.
+- Web UI - Provides end user with an interface to visualize data collected by prometheus.For this we will be using  Grafana to visualize the data.
 > Installation link : Prometheus
 https://artifacthub.io/packages/helm/prometheus-community/prometheus